 1. Commit Often and Write Useful Commit Messages

-Your repository's commit history allows you to go back to previous versions, understand what changes were made, and by whom.
+Your repository's commit history allows you to go back to previous versions, and understand what changes were made, and by whom.
 By committing often, you ensure that changes are modular and manageable.
 Furthermore, writing clear, concise commit messages helps collaborators (and future you) understand the purpose of each change.

 2. Use Branches for New Features